 These proteins in bone broth seen to be especially beneficial for those with rheumatoid arthritis.
 One study found that chicken collagen can dramatically improve symptoms in patients with rheumatoid arthritis and may even prevent symptoms entirely.
 (3)

-Another major benefit of bone broth is its ability to improve digestion due to high levels of the amino acid glycine.
+Bone broth can also help improve digestion problems due to high levels of the amino acid glycine.
 Glycine helps improve digestion through increased production of stomach acid.
 Contrary to what you may think, acid reflux is actually caused by a lack of stomach acid which makes digesting food difficult, so increasing the glycine in your diet may actually help if you suffer from acid reflux.
 Glycine is also an important component of bile acid, which is necessary for fat digestion in the small intestine and also helps maintain healthy blood cholesterol levels.

-Glutamine, another amino acid found in bone broth, has been known as a natural remedy for “leaky gut syndrome”, which basically means the lining of your intestines are not working properly and toxins that should remain in your intestine can leak into your bloodstream, which can set off a number of autoimmune issues.
+Another amino acid found in bone broth, Glutamine, has been known as a natural remedy for “leaky gut syndrome.”
+This basically means the lining of your intestines are not working properly and toxins that should remain in your intestine can leak into your bloodstream, which can set off a number of autoimmune issues.
 Glutamine helps keep the intestinal wall strong and healthy, preventing this damage from occurring.
 This can help cure chronic diarrhea, constipation, and even some food intolerances.
 (4, 5)

 3. Rich in Minerals

-Bone broth is extremely high in minerals.
+One of the more important bone broth benefits is that it is extremely high in minerals.
 Cooking the bones for so long demineralizes the bones and releases the minerals into the broth.
 When using land animals, your broth will be rich in calcium, magnesium, potassium, and phosphorus.
 When cooking fish bones, your broth will be rich in iodine.

 You can even maximize the mineral content by adding a few tablespoons of apple cider vinegar to the broth before you turn on the heat.
 It will help decalcify the bones and extract the minerals even more.